MiB3Avenger/django-weather-app/README.md

-# Django vite example
+# Django Weather App

-This is example app that combines Django with API endpoints and Vite + Vue with TailwindCSS or Vuetify.
+This is weather app that combines Django with API endpoints and Vite + Vue with TailwindCSS.

 Vue components are located in `frontend/js` folder.
-This app comes with Vue, Vuetify, Vuex and Vue router included.
-Also on demo page we have 2 independent Vue apps along with Django rendered elements.
+This app comes with Vue, TailwindCSS, Vuex and Vue router included.

 In places where we have both Django and Vue app, any changes that are made to Vue app, will be immediately visible since Vite supports hot module replacement (changes to js, vue and style files).

-Another thing to note that in this example project we have used plain CSS along with Less and Sass styling files as proof of concept (you should pick one for production and stick with it)

 Thanks to [@elrik](https://gitlab.com/elrik/django-vite-example) for initial boilerplate for Django + Vite.